Nexmo/station/_tutorials/voice-alerts.md

 ---
 title: Broadcast Voice-based Critical Alerts
 products: voice/voice-api
-description: In this tutorial, you will learn how to send out voice messages and see who was contacted, who responded, and when.
+description: In this tutorial, you will learn how to contact a list of people by phone, convey a message, and see who confirmed that they had received the message.
 These voice-based critical alerts are more persistent than a text message, making your message more likely to be noticed.
 Additionally, with the recipient confirmation, you can be sure that your message made it through.
 languages:
     - PHP
 ---